alkhaled/Church/README.md

 Church
 ======

-Church is a lazy, strongly typed, interpreted, polymorphic programming language based on the lambda calculus.
+Church is a lexically scoped, lazy, strongly typed, interpreted, polymorphic programming language based on the lambda calculus.
 A Church program evaluates to a value, but also provides a global output stream.
 Other than output effects, the language is purely functional (for now).
 While Church is strongly typed and uses type inference, any program can also be run dynamically.

 ##Usage